HttpWatch Help Version 16.x

 Viewing Log Files in HttpWatch Studio

-HttpWatch logs can be saved to a file by clicking on the Save button in the HttpWatch extension.
-The .hwl file that is created contains a complete, detailed record of the HTTP requests and can be viewed at any time using HttpWatch Studio.
-You can start HttpWatch Studio using one of the following methods:
+Network logs can be saved by clicking the Save button in the HttpWatch extension.
+The .hwl file contains a complete record of captured activity and can be opened at any time using HttpWatch Studio.

-2. Double click on a .hwl file
+2. Double-click a .hwl file

 Uninstalling HttpWatch